What’s involved in the Graduate Detective Programme?

 While in training you’ll earn a salary of £24,780.

-This will rise each year as you gain the relevant skills and experience, for more information please visit our pay and benefits page.
+This will rise each year as you gain the relevant skills and experience, with the opportunity to earn up to £41,000 as a Detective Constable.
+For more information please visit our pay and benefits page.

 What are the career opportunities?